 - The American Clock & Watch Museum and the New England Carousel Museum

 - The Harriet Beecher Stowe Center and the Mark Twain House & Museum

 Please call the Information Desk at (203)265-6754 to reserve the pairs listed above.
 Our online museum pass reservation system does not allow you to book these yourself.

-Also, be sure to take a look at the list of Free Connecticut Museums at the end of this page.
+Also, be sure to take a look at the list of Free Admission Attractions at the end of this page.